Holiday let mortgages for holiday homes

 What are the costs associated with a holiday let mortgage?

-There are additional costs involved in owning and running a holiday let, and these are often more substantial than people think.
+The interest rate on a holiday let mortgage will typically be higher than on a residential mortgage.
+There are also additional costs involved in owning and running a holiday let, and these are often more substantial than people think.

+You will need to pay insurance, utility bills and Council Tax (or overseas equivalent if buying abroad).
 Also factor in the costs of any maintenance or renovations that are needed.

 What about holiday let mortgages for overseas property?